Effective Wastewater Treatment for Textile & Dye Industries

 Share

-Did you know that 17 to 20% of industrial water pollution comes from the textile dyeing and finishing industries?
+Did you know that 17-20% of industrial water pollution comes from the textile dyeing and finishing industries?

-They are considered one of the largest wastewater producers as a large amount of water is required for different processes.
+They are considered one of the largest wastewater producers because a large amount of water is required for various processes.

 The effluents the industry releases contain biodegradable and non-biodegradable contents that create environmental issues, affecting aquatic plants, animals, and human health.

-There are natural, pocket-friendly treatment solutions available to get rid of the toxins present in the water before letting it out into the natural water body.
+There are natural, pocket-friendly treatment solutions to remove toxins from water before releasing it into the natural water body.

-But before getting into that let’s understand the characteristics of the effluent present in textile industry wastewater.
+But before getting into that, let’s understand the characteristics of the effluent present in wastewater from the textile industry.

 Understanding the Characteristics of the Effluents